Colleges by Location

 Books and Supplies

-Another important expense to consider is the estimated cost of books and supplies for a college or university.
-Most students have to give about $1,460 for books and supplies during their time at Sauk Valley Community College.
+Another important expense to take into consideration is the approximate cost of books and supplies for a college or university.
+The estimated cost of books and supplies for a full-time student of this school is $1,520.

 Boarding